lite-xl/lite-xl.github.io/docs/developer-guide/introduction.md

 `command.perform "debugger:break"` to stop the VM and start debugging interactively.

-### Differing stack traces when a critical error occur
+### Differing stack traces on a critical error

-When a critical error occur, the stack trace printed in the terminal may be incomplete.
+On an older version of Lite XL, the stack trace printed on the terminal when a critical error occur may differ with the stack trace printed in `error.txt`.
-To get the complete stack trace, consult `error.txt` in the executable directory or `USERDIR`.
+In this case, the stack trace in `error.txt` is more complete and should be referred.
+This is a bug and will be fixed in future versions of Lite XL.

 ### `print()` function does not work in Windows